-In the summer of 2014, the biology faculty at Pepperdine University will conduct a summer research program from May 11 – July 26, 2014, geared specifically to undergraduate students who are interested in pursuing a career in biological research, science education, environmental science, or biotechnology.
-The program will begin with a 14-day research orientation workshop, May 11 - May 25.
-During the workshop, students will be introduced to the uses and limitations of specific research tools and techniques.
+In the summer of 2016 ( May 8-July 23), Pepperdine University will host the Summer Undergraduate Research Program in Biology (SURB) developed specifically for students who are interested in pursuing a career in biological research, science education, environmental science, or biotechnology.
+Pepperdine biology faculty will work closely with selected students in diverse areas of biological research.
+Successful applicants will be provided a generous stipend, on-campus housing, a unit of biology research credit, funding for travel to Malibu, and a budget for the purchase of research supplies.The program will begin with a 14-day research orientation workshop, May 8 - May 20.
+During the workshop, students will be introduced to varied research tools and techniques and will partner with a faculty member to develop a project idea for their summer research.
 The workshop will culminate with a visit to the James San Jacinto Mountains Reserve near Idyllwild, California, where students will present their summer project proposals.
-Over the remainder of the summer, students will pursue individual research projects under the direction of faculty, and visiting scientists will hold special research seminars in each research area.
+Over the remainder of the summer, students will pursue individual research projects under the direction of their faculty mentor.
+Guest scientists will periodically visit the program to give seminars and meet with the SURB research students.
 The research program will conclude with a student research symposium in late July.